oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Issuer-signed JWT Verification Key Validation {#issuer-signed-jwt-verification-key-validation}

-A recipient of an SD-JWT VC MUST apply the following rules to validate the public verification key for the Issuer-signed JWT corresponds to the `iss` value:
+A recipient of an SD-JWT VC MUST apply the following rules to validate that the public verification key for the Issuer-signed JWT corresponds to the `iss` value:

-- JWT Issuer Metadata: If the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
+- JWT Issuer Metadata: If a recipient supports JWT Issuer Metadata and if the `iss` value contains an HTTPS URI, the recipient MUST obtain the public key using JWT Issuer Metadata as defined in (#jwt-issuer-metadata).
-- X.509 Certificates: The recipient MUST obtain the public key from the leaf X.509 certificate corresponding to the `x5c` JWT header parameter of the Issuer-signed JWT if the `x5c` JWT Header is present.
+- X.509 Certificates: If the recipient supports X.509 Certificates, the recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
-In this case, the recipient MUST validate the X.509 certificate chain and validate the `iss` value as follows:
     - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501], the DNS name MUST match a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.
     - In all other cases, the `iss` value MUST match a `uniformResourceIdentifier` SAN entry of the leaf certificate.
-- DID Document Resolution: If the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
+- DID Document Resolution: If a recipient supports DID Document Resolution and if the `iss` value contains a DID [@W3C.DID], the recipient MUST retrieve the public key from the DID Document resolved from the DID in the `iss` value.
 In this case, if the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.

 Separate specifications or ecosystem regulations MAY define rules complementing the rules defined above, but such rules are out of scope of this specification.
 See (#ecosystem-verification-rules) for security considerations.